 What is the impact of the regulation?

 The regulation aims to reduce greenwashing and the overstating of green credentials.
-The European Commission found in an assessment of 344 “seemingly dubious claims” on the environment that nearly half (43%) were false or deceptive and 37% included purposely vague and misleading statements like “eco-friendly” and “sustainable”.
 Not only will the SFDR help organisations to focus on ESG risks during the investment process, but in addressing an existing gap in mandatory rules for ESG disclosure, the SFDR aim to spark a behavioural change for FMPs.